deliveroo/deliveroo.engineering/_posts/2018-09-11-testing-with-third-parties-in-go.md

     ...
 Setup test server here ...
   )

-  // Resolve your dependencies as production, these will all be configured to
-  // ensure we don't actually make any real requests, in our case it's only the
-  // auditorclient configured to point at the test server. deps := deps.Resolve("production") auditorclient := deps.Auditor
+  // Build your auditorclient configured for your test by using the testServer. auditorclient := auditor.LoadClient(testServer.URL+"/reports")

   // Call the Audit function on the actual instance of *RealClient auditorclient.Audit("Validate Post", "74561")